Course Outline

 Audience for Government

-- Data platform and DevOps teams tasked with supporting and maintaining data pipelines
+- Data platform and DevOps teams responsible for supporting data pipelines